Shared ownership

 Shared ownership is an affordable scheme designed as a stepping-stone to outright ownership if you can’t afford to buy a home on the open market.

 Under the shared ownership scheme, you part-own and part-rent your home.
-This makes it possible for first-time buyers and families to get on the property ladder.
+This allows first-time buyers and families to get on the property ladder.

 A lease is a legal document that proves you own part of your home and sets out conditions, such as how often your rent and service charge goes up and by how much.